Conversations with Friends (TV series)

 Conversations with Friends is an Irish television serial based on the 2017 novel of the same name by the Irish author Sally Rooney.
 Developed by Element Pictures for BBC Three and Hulu in association with RTÉ, it is the second adaptation by this crew of a Rooney novel after Normal People in 2020.
 Conversations with Friends was first broadcast on 15 May 2022.

-The series received generally favourable reviews with praise for the performance of lead cast and aesthetics.
+The series received mixed reviews from critics.